WSU changes required credits for general education program

 WICHITA, Kan.
-(KSNW) – Changes to Wichita State University’s general education program are going into effect in the fall of 2020.
+(KSNW) – Changes to Wichita State University’s general education program are going into effect for fall 2020.

 On Monday, WSU faculty voted to modify the total required credits needed for new students to complete their general education program.

-“It was part of a process that was more than a year in the making, there was a committee of faculty that was put together to study our program, general education programs from around the state and the country,” said President of Faculty Senate, Jeff Jarman.
+“It was part of a process that was more than a year in the making, there was a committee of faculty that was put together to study our program, general education programs from around the state and the country,” said Faculty Senate President Jeff Jarman.

 New students at WSU will no longer be required to take 42 credits to complete their general education program.
 Instead, they must complete 36 credits.